ryanyu512/robot_ROS/README.md

-Note: These project(s) mentioned below may be trivial but serves important purposes of demonstrating my skills and understandings of ROS.
+Note: ROS project(s) could be trivial but serves important purposes of demonstrating my skills and understandings of ROS.

 Path Following Robot:
 Yellow path is painted on the ROS simulation ground.
 Then, the robot follows the yellow path based on visual perception and PID control.